Gregory Scarpa: Books

 The 2009 book Mafia Son: The Scarpa Mob Family, the FBI, and a Story of Betrayal by Sandra Harmon, covers the author's access to the mob, law enforcement and jailed Gregory Scarpa Jr. revealing the crimes and acts of betrayal.
-St. Martin's Press, ISBN 9780312370244, 288 pages.

 The 2013 book Deal with the Devil: The FBI's Secret Thirty-Year Relationship with a Mafia Killer by Peter Lance, reports on 30 years of FBI files revealing Scarpa's secret betrayal to the Colombo crime family while being an FBI informant.
-William Morrow and Company, ISBN 9780061455346, 672 pages.

 The 2015 book The Mafia Hit Man's Daughter by Linda Scarpa; Linda Rosencrance, reflects Scarpa's history from his daughter Linda Scarpa's perspective.
-Pinnacle Books, ISBN 9780786038701, 288 pages.

 Television and film

-The CBS series 60 Minutes aired the episode "Armstrong/The FBI and the Grim Reaper", with a majority of the episode, "Armstrong", reporting on cyclist Lance Armstrong and the use of performance-enhancing drugs.
+In May 2011, the CBS series 60 Minutes aired the episode "Armstrong/The FBI and the Grim Reaper" (season 43, episode 34), with a majority of the episode, "Armstrong", reporting on cyclist Lance Armstrong and the use of performance-enhancing drugs.
 A brief portion of the episode, "The FBI and the Grim Reaper", examines FBI agent Lin DeVecchio's ties to informant Gregory Scarpa.
-Season 43, episode 34; run time (segment): 8 minutes; first aired: May 2011.

-The Investigation Discovery channel released in the series I Married a Mobster, episode "The Grim Reaper", reporting on Linda Schiro's, a Brooklyn teenager, love triangle involving Scarpa and another man (both men were married).
+In July 2011, the Investigation Discovery channel series I Married a Mobster, released the episode "The Grim Reaper" (season 1, episode 3), reporting on Linda Schiro, a Brooklyn teenager, and her love triangle involving Scarpa and another man (both men were married).
 Scarpa wins Linda's devotion and shows her struggles with losing a child, impacts from his Mafia ties and being left alone upon his downfall.
-Season 1, episode 3; run time: 21 minutes; first aired: July 2011.

-The Biography Channel series Mobsters, episode "The Grim Reaper: Greg Scarpa" depicts Scarpa's Mafia ties, father and husband lifestyles and his FBI informant profile.
-Season 4, episode 7; run time: 42 minutes; first aired: August 2012.
+The Biography Channel series Mobsters, 2012 episode "The Grim Reaper: Greg Scarpa" (season 4, episode 7) depicts Scarpa's Mafia ties, father and husband lifestyles, and his FBI informant profile.

-Investigation Discovery released a second documentary of Scarpa's crimes in the episode "The Grim Reaper" from the series Evil Lives Here.
-Season 4, episode 7; run time: 42 minutes; first aired: September 2018.
+Investigation Discovery released a second documentary of Scarpa's crimes in the episode "The Grim Reaper" (season 4, episode 7) from the series Evil Lives Here in 2018.

-In the 1988 film Mississippi Burning, the character of Agent Monk (played by Badja Djola) and his abduction of a Klansman were based on Scarpa and his alleged abduction and intimidation of a Klansman.
+In the 1988 film Mississippi Burning, the character of Agent Monk (portrayed by Badja Djola) and his abduction of a Klansman were based on Scarpa and his alleged abduction and intimidation of a Klansman.
 The abductor of the Klan-connected Mayor Tilman was originally written as a Mafia hitman who forces a confession by putting a pistol in Tillman's mouth.
 Screenwriter Chris Gerolmo was inspired to create this character after reading about Scarpa's alleged recruitment by the FBI during their search for Goodman, Chaney and Schwerner.

+Scarpa is portrayed by Mark Wahlberg in the 2026 historical crime film By Any Means, which is loosely based on his time as an informant for the FBI.